 For four years, advocates supporting the DIPG Awareness Resolution have visited congressional offices in the halls of the House Office Buildings on Capitol Hill.
 More often than not, staff members receive the information and our appointment with varied receptivity.
 Some staffers assert that the House no longer "does awareness days," despite the 114th Congress clearly stated Protocol 7 of Rule 28 from the Rules Conference which permits consideration in cases of bereavement and urgency such as this.
 We will never attain the stature of larger cancer lobbies and advocacy groups with ample numbers of boots on the ground.
 With wings in the air, we represent the bereaved, the thousands of children who have died, and those currently struggling to stay alive.

-During our September visit, we saw the impact Jace Ward, a 20-year-old victim of DIPG, had in focusing staff members close to him in age on the effects of DIPG on his life, in real-time.
-This sobering realization was also impactful as he continued on to speak to the NIH at a Symposium regarding patient access to genomic data.
+During our September 2019 visit, we saw the impact Jace Ward, a 20-year-old victim of DIPG, had in focusing staff members close to him in age on the effects of DIPG on his life, in real-time.
+This sobering realization was also impactful as he continued on to speak to the NIH at a Symposium regarding patient access to genomic data, an event having broad influence and support from private sector companies, government researchers and policy makers who were hopeful to hear of our planned Hearing Request.

 It is an extremely rare opportunity to hear from a DIPG sufferer.
 Most children are diagnosed with DIPG between the ages of 5 and 9 years old, and last an average of 9 months post diagnosis with treatment.
 Most families are far too shocked and terrified to consider hopeful advocacy.
-Jace was diagnosed five months ago; his life expectancy ends one day before his 21st birthday on February 17, 2020.
+Jace was diagnosed seven months ago; his life expectancy ends one day before his 21st birthday on February 17, 2020.
 Upon hearing the diagnosis, Jace simply stated "I'm not afraid to die, I'm afraid I won't have long enough to make an impact before I die."
 To the NIH Symposium Jace stated, "While we wait even one year deciding if awareness, shared data and research funding is important enough, 300 children are tortured by DIPG before dying.
 While we wait, DIPG won't wait.
 It won't wait to take my mobility, my sight, my speech and my life.
 DIPG won't wait!"
 Therefore, we firmly believe Congress should hear firsthand from Jace and the urgent need for cures to DIPG as he is determined to beat the odds.